uraimo/HD44780CharacterLCD.swift/README.md

 The compiler will create a **main** executable.

-As everything interacting with GPIOs via sysfs, if you are not already root, you will need to run that binary with `sudo ./main`.
+As everything interacting with GPIOs, if you are not already root, you will need to run that binary with `sudo ./main`.

 ## Usage